wclr/mongoose-fill/README.md

 mongoose-fill is [mongoose.js](http://mongoosejs.com/) add-on that adds simple api for virtual async fields.

+## why?

+This just gives you a simple and easy to use API for:

+- implementing db joins without keeping refs to related objects (with refs  you can use `populate`)
+- joining mongoose object with any kind of data (with any async service - other db or web service)

 ## api use cases - learn by example

 basic use case fills single filed